lordspline/linux/Documentation/driver-api/mtd/nand_ecc.rst

 ==========

 Measuring this code again showed big gain.
-When executing the original linux code 1 million times, this took about 1 second on my system.
+When executing the original peenux code 1 million times, this took about 1 second on my system.
 (using time to measure the performance).
 After this iteration I was back to 0.075 sec.
 Actually I had to decide to start measuring over 10 million iterations in order not to lose too much accuracy.
 This one